Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_cli/getting_started_with_snowflake_cli.md

 ## Building applications using Snowflake CLI
 Duration: 1

-In the next steps, you'll learn how to use Snowflake CLI to bootstrap and develop Snowpark and Streamlit apps.
+In the next steps, you'll learn how to use Snowflake CLI to bootstrap and develop Snowpark, Snowflake Native App and Streamlit apps.

 ## Working with Snowpark applications
 Duration: 10